 Why Should I Learn to Play Music?

-numbers, you could become rich!
-But none of us can predict the future,…
+numbers, but none of us can foretell the future,

-right?
-Well, not exactly.
-There are some things we can predict because
+right?… Well, not exactly.
+There are some things we can predict

 All learning takes time